 Office of Attorney General Expands Program With Local Law Enforcement to Connect Individuals Suffering from Addiction with Treatment

-LEWISTOWN—Attorney General Josh Shapiro today announced that Mifflin County has joined the Law Enforcement Treatment Initiative (LETI), a program launched by Attorney General Shapiro in collaboration with law enforcement that provides assistance to Pennsylvanians suffering from substance use disorders in enrolling in a treatment program.
-Ten counties have previously joined the LETI program.
+PENNSYLVANIA—Attorney General Josh Shapiro today announced that Berks and Delaware counties have joined the Law Enforcement Treatment Initiative (LETI), a program launched by Attorney General Shapiro in collaboration with law enforcement that provides assistance to Pennsylvanians suffering from substance use disorders in enrolling in a treatment program.
+Six counties have previously joined the LETI program.

 PA LETI allows Pennsylvanians seeking treatment for addiction to use their local law enforcement, including sheriffs, probation officers, and parole officers as a resource to contact participating treatment partners without the threat of arrest.

-“As Pennsylvania recovers from the COVID-19 pandemic, we cannot forget the ongoing opioid epidemic that takes the lives of twelve Pennsylvanians every day,” said Attorney General Josh Shapiro.
-“Connecting individuals to the treatment they need will save lives and make our communities safer, and I commend Mifflin County District Attorney Christopher Torquato for his commitment to tackling this crisis that impacts every community in our Commonwealth.”
+“As Pennsylvania recovers from the COVID-19 pandemic, we cannot forget the ongoing opioid epidemic that takes the lives of eleven Pennsylvanians every day,” said Attorney General Josh Shapiro.
+“Connecting individuals to the treatment they need will save lives and make our communities safer, and I commend Berks County District Attorney John Adams and Delaware County District Attorney Jack Stollsteimer for their commitment to tackling this crisis that impacts every community in our Commonwealth.”

-Shapiro said partnering Mifflin County law enforcement agencies under PA LETI will:
+Shapiro said partnering Berks County and Delaware County law enforcement agencies under PA LETI will: